April graduation ceremonies are held on campus in the Graduation Hall (Alan Mitchell Sports Centre), which is adjacent to the Student Centre.

 If you are attending a graduation ceremony, you will receive your parchment on the day of the ceremony.
 If you are not attending and have elected to collect the parchment in person, you may do this after your graduation ceremony.
 Parchments cannot be given out prior to the date of the graduation ceremony.

 If you have elected to have your parchment posted, it will be posted out within 3 weeks following the graduation ceremony if you have paid the relevant postage fee at the Cashiers Office.
 Effective as of 16 March 2012, a cost of A$15.00 for postage within Australia or A$45.00 for postage overseas will be incurred (please note that this charge does not include local taxes and charges that may be applicable in the destination country).
-Payment can be made online via iPay, by phoning the Cashiers Office on (08) 8201 3146, or in person in Registry Building, Flinders University.
+Payment can be made online via iPay, by phoning the Cashiers Office on (08) 8201 3146, or in person to the Cashier's Office, Flinders University.
 Cheques/money orders are also accepted, and should be made payable to Flinders University.

 If you are not completed in time or are otherwise ineligible to graduate, you will need to apply again in the next round of graduations.